Istanbul TV and Radio Tower

 design and construction methodology, all the design features, architectural planning and material selections were made considering these processes. ‘’

 The monumental tower’s engineered facade is scheduled to be completed in early 2019.
-The new landmark structure is expected to draw an estimated 4.5 million visitors annually with the official opening slated for late 2019.
+The new landmark structure is expected to draw an estimated 4.5 million visitors annually with the official opening slated for 2020.